AMBacelar/mashreq-frontend-test/README.md

 ## setup

 to get this app to run,

+1. run the go app with `make run` inside of the server folder.
+1. run `yarn` in the root directory
+1. ensure to build the necessary projects with `yarn build` in the root directory

+- to run the web app, you have `yarn run web` from the root directory
+- to run the native app, you have `yarn run native` from the root directory

 make sure to build the shared library

 then run the next/expo app as normal